xavierpok/tp/docs/DeveloperGuide.md

 1. Prerequisites: Contacts must already exist in Connexion and be displayed on the list view.
 2. Filtering a contact by name
    1. Test case: `filter n/marcus` <br>
-      Expected: Displays all contacts with marcus in their name in the list view.
+      Expected: Displays all contacts with marcus (case-insensitive) in their name in the list view.
    2. Test case: `filter n/` <br>
       Expected: No filtering takes place.
 Error message is displayed.
 3. Filtering a contact by phone